neow3j/neow3j-docs/docs/neo3_guides/compiler_devpack/devpack.md

 example, to retrieve blockchain information, access a contract's storage area, and interact with the execution environment in which a contract is run.
 This API is the same for all Neo developer packs, e.g.
 [neo-boa](https://github.com/CityOfZion/neo-boa) or [neo-go](https://github.com/nspcc-dev/neo-go).
-You can find the documentation on it int the official [Neo docs](https://docs.neo.org/v3/docs/en-us/reference/scapi/fw/dotnet/neo.html).
+You can find the documentation on it in the official [Neo docs](https://docs.neo.org/v3/docs/en-us/reference/scapi/fw/dotnet/neo.html).

 Neow3j provides this API in the packages `io.neow3j.devpack.neo` and `io.neow3j.devpack.system`